Maryland vs. Illinois NCAA Football Odds, Plays and Insights | September 17, 2021

 Maryland Stats and Trends

-- Maryland has three wins against the spread in two games this season.
+- Maryland has covered the spread every time thus far this year.

-- The Terrapins have been favored by 7.5 points or more two times this season and have covered the spread in all of them.
+- The Terrapins have been favored by 7 points or more once this season and covered the spread.

-- Find the latest odds and place your bets on the Terrapins against the spread at SISportsbook.

-- Maryland's games this year have gone over the total in two out of three opportunities (66.7%).

-- Maryland is 3-0 against the spread and 2-0 overall when the team churns out more than 481.7 yards.
+- In games that Maryland amasses more than 481.7 yards, the team is 2-0 against the spread and 2-0 overall.

 - The Terrapins have turned the ball over zero times this season, four fewer than the Fighting Illini have forced (4).